dgp1130/blog/src/www/posts/ctor.md

 [`ctor-exp`](https://github.com/dgp1130/ctor-exp), a simple TypeScript library which implements many of the ideas here.

-TypeScript has a powerful enough type system to emulate a lot of the core concepts without strictly requiring a compiler plugin.
+TypeScript has an ~~abusable~~ powerful enough type system to emulate a lot of the core concepts without strictly requiring a compiler plugin.
 This library is able to implement most of the critical features, just with less-than-ideal syntax and only a 3-star safety rating.
-The repository explains how to use it in detail, but here is a rough translation with the idealized system described above:
+The repository explains how to use it in detail, but here is a rough translation with the idealized system described
+above:

 ```typescript
 import { ctor, from, Implementation } from 'ctor-exp';